Skip to content Skip to footer

 PhonePe spent less, focused more, and now owns nearly half the market Paytm helped create.

-This isn’t about who spends more.
-It’s about coherence.
+PhonePe’s marketing strategy is almost aggressively boring.
+It does one thing: payments.
+Every rupee reinforces the same message.
+No identity confusion.
+No pivot every 18 months.
 PhonePe’s marketing works because the product story is clear.
 Paytm’s marketing failed because it was trying to paper over a product story that kept changing.
 The gamification tactics Indian apps use to bypass user logic only work when the user knows what they’re being gamified into doing.
 Paytm’s users weren’t sure.

 The Four-Layer Anatomy of Paytm’s Failure